Changing the global conversation about aging

-Recently, we announced that Elder Care Alliance has signed on to serve as the organizer of a new chapter of Aging2.0 in Alameda, the home of ECA’s Support Center.
-Rosemary Jordan, ECA’s Vice President of Business Development and Strategy, will serve as the chapter ambassador and Dr. Erin Partridge, ECA’s Experiential Researcher-In-Residence, will serve as the deputy ambassador.
+In 2018, we announced that Elder Care Alliance has signed on to serve as the organizer of a chapter of Aging2.0 in Alameda, the home of ECA’s Support Center.
+Rosemary Jordan, ECA’s Vice President of Business Development and Strategy, serves as the chapter ambassador and Dr. Erin Partridge, ECA’s Experiential Researcher-In-Residence, serves as the deputy ambassador.

 Aging2.0 is dedicated to supporting cutting-edge organizations that focus on both opportunities and challenges in the aging services industry.
 Founded in 2012, Aging2.0 is an international organization that focuses on changing the global conversation about aging.
 The organization promotes lifestyle-oriented, collaborative approaches to aging.
 In the past six years, Aging2.0 has served as host to hundreds of events around the world with more than 50 volunteer chapters.
 The organization includes a global community of more than 17,000 members in 20 countries.

-ECA’s leadership of the Alameda Chapter will feature a unique point-of-view - the lens of the “smart skeptic” about technology and aging.
-We’ll ask tough questions and pressure test ideas to break ourselves and our colleagues from stale assumptions.
+ECA’s leadership of the Alameda Chapter features a unique point-of-view - the lens of the “smart skeptic” about technology and aging.
+We ask tough questions and pressure test ideas to break ourselves and our colleagues from stale assumptions.
 We also will strive to include the voice of older adults.

 Vice President of Business Development and Strategy